Get started

 As a srcautogroup:sharedUse to allow access for any user who accepted a sharing invitation to your network.
 This lets you write rules without knowing the email addresses in advance.Available on all plans

-As an SSH userautogroup:nonrootUse to allow Tailscale SSH access to any user that is not root.Available on the Personal, Premium, and Enterprise plans
+As an SSH userautogroup:nonrootUse to allow Tailscale SSH access to any user that is not root.Available on the Personal, Personal Plus, Premium, and Enterprise plans

 localpart:*@<domain>Use to allow Tailscale SSH access to the user whose name matches the local-part of the user's login.Available on the Premium and Enterprise plans

-autogroup:self only applies to user-owned nodes.
-It does not apply to tagged nodes.
+autogroup:self only applies to user-owned devices.
+It does not apply to tagged devices.
 You cannot use autogroup:self with autogroup:tagged.

 The legacy autogroup autogroup:members will continue to work, but it's best practice to use autogroup:member instead.
 You cannot use both autogroup:member and autogroup:members in the same tailnet policy file.